"Building a godly foundation in the hearts of children to sustain them for a lifetime."

 St. Paul’s nursery is a safe, bright environment, with a warm and caring team of staff and volunteers to care for your child.
 Care is available on Sunday mornings from 9:00 a.m. to 12:00 p.m. for children ages 9 weeks through age four.
 Snacks are provided.

-During the 10:30 a.m. service, children ages 4 through second grade have their own chapel and kid-friendly liturgy.
-After interacting with the lesson of the day, children join the rest of the congregation for communion in the 10:30 a.m. service.
-Snacks are provided.
+During the 10:30 a.m. service, children ages 4 through second grade have their own chapel service with a kid-friendly Liturgy of the Word which includes a short sermon and singing.
+Children will process out of the main service at a set time, as indicated in the weekly service bulletin.
+After interacting with the lesson of the day the children rejoin the congregation during the Peace.

 Godly Play/Sunday School

 Godly Play is a Montessori-based curriculum that includes storytelling, interaction, exploration, and creativity to teach and enliven Bible stories.
-In Godly Play I (age 5 – 3rd grade) and Godly Play II (4th – 5th grade), marvelous things happen as children “work, play and wonder together at the awesomeness of God.”
+In Godly Play, for ages 4 through 3rd grade, marvelous things happen as children “work, play and wonder together at the awesomeness of God.”

-This is a faith based Sunday School Curriculum for 4th and 5th graders that teaches Biblical stories and allows older Elementary school aged children to express their thoughts and analyze the stories through Lego creations.
-This program is offered once a month in addition to weekly Godly Play
+This is a faith based Sunday School Curriculum for 4th and 5th graders that teaches Biblical stories.
+It allows older Elementary school aged children to express their thoughts and analyze the stories through Lego creations.
+This program uses the Godly Play format for the first half of class.

 St. Paul's Playgroup